 Finding Local Groups

-Florida has active homeschool communities statewide.
+Fortunately, the state has active homeschool communities.
 Find:

 - Facebook groups for your county